lalrpop/lalrpop/doc/src/tutorial/004_controlling_lexer.md

 In the previous section, we saw that fixed strings have precedence over regular expressions.
 But what if we have two regular expressions that can match the same input?
 Which one wins?
-For example, consider this various of the grammar above, where we also try to support parenthesized **identifiers** like `((foo22))`:
+For example, consider this variation of the grammar above, where we also try to support parenthesized **identifiers** like `((foo22))`:

 ```